WINS-FM: 92KTU (1981–1985)

 In 1981, SJR Communications sold WKTU to Infinity Broadcasting (which merged with CBS Radio in 1997).
 Also that year, WKTU added more dance-based new wave to the format.
 WKTU remained among the top ten New York City radio stations through 1983.
-Shortly thereafter, WKTU received new competition from WHTZ and WPLJ, both of which adapted a CHR format.
+Shortly thereafter, WKTU received new competition from WHTZ and WPLJ, both of which adapted a contemporary hit radio (CHR) format.
 The station maintained respectable but declining ratings, due to the new competition.

 By mid-1984, WKTU moved to a mainstream CHR format as well, giving up its disco past, but the ratings continued to decline.
 That fall, the station added legendary WABC host Dan Ingram to afternoons, and Jo "The Madame" Maeder, from Miami's Y-100, joined Jay Thomas in the morning and did her own midday show, but the station continued to struggle in the ratings.
 To make matters worse, then-named WAPP also went CHR that fall.

 So strong was the memory of the late-1970s WKTU that despite all the subsequent on-air changes, the general public still regarded it as a disco station.
 Even though WAPP moved back to playing mostly rock music in the form of a rock-based CHR in June 1985, giving WKTU one less competitor, the station management thought a more drastic change was needed.
 Since New York City only had one full-time rock station with WNEW-FM, there was an opportunity.